ROBERT MILLER BIO

 Robert performing in Sagov with Anton Fig (Boston 1971)

-It was only when he turned 60 years of age that he realized it was now or never to really go after his dream.
+At that moment Robert realized it was now or never to go after his dream.
 How many more chances would he have?
 So he made a decision to give up everything else and figuratively jump into the deep end of the pool.
 It was the best decision he ever made.

 Project Grand Slam